ora-io/docs/cle/cle-standards/zkoracle/zkautomation/user-guide.md

 #### 1. Set dataDestinations in `cle.yaml`

-In a CLE that uses zkAutomation, you need to first define the onchain smart contract that will be called when automation should be triggered.
+In a CLE that uses zkAutomation, you need to first define the on-chain smart contract that will be called when automation should be triggered.

 For example: